 Agencies make their money on the difference between what they charge and what they pay to freelancers.
 The less they pay to their freelancers, the more they make from you, so they are incentivized to hire writers who don’t charge as much, which means they are not as skillful or as experienced.
 Unsavory ones lure you into a contract with samples of one writer’s work, then hand you substandard material by someone else.

-They can get away with this because most of them are not getting clients from personal recommendations or worried about building a reputation of excellence.
+They can get away with this because most of them are not getting clients from personal recommendations or worried about building a reputation for excellence.
 They are content mills that make money by being good at buying Google ads, and in essence, scamming people.
 Once they accumulate too many bad reviews, they change names and start again.
 So you have to be very careful in picking the agency you use.

 Not all agencies are like this.
-I know of three ghostwriting agencies that stand apart from the scammers, who have built a reputation of sourcing high quality ghostwriters, vetting and pairing them carefully, and standing behind them.
+I know of three ghostwriting agencies that stand apart from the scammers, who have built a reputation of sourcing high-quality ghostwriters, vetting and pairing them carefully, and standing behind them.

 These three were first recommended to me by the book agent Scott Hoffman (he founded Folio, one of the most successful book agencies in the world, they use dozens of ghostwriters every year for their authors):